 It wouldn’t hurt anyone to give the birds and animals of the world a break by eating either fewer or none of them.
 In 1940 the average American ate about 80 pounds of meat.
 Today the average American eats about 170 pounds of meat a year.
-Our herds would surely appreciate another day of home on the range, not the fluorescent lighting of the supermarket cooler.
+Our herds would surely appreciate another sunny day of home on the range, not the fluorescent lighting of the supermarket cooler.

 And no one, after all, ever said a hot dog a day keeps the doctor away.

 Most people practice most of their yoga indoors, the weather being what it is.
 Yoga studios are almost always inside buildings, anyway.
 That is a good thing if it’s the dead of winter in Vermont or the armpit of summer in Mississippi.